Who recoupled and who stayed together on Love Island?

 Toby scandalised the villa after returning as a couple with new girl Mary

-A dramatic recoupling took place on tonight’s (29 July) Love Island as 24 contestants began to be brought together.
+A dramatic recoupling took place on last night’s (29 July) Love Island, as 24 contestants began to be brought together.

 The latest episode saw the Casa Amor residents reunited with the original villa, as host Laura Whitmore arrived to inform the contestants of the choice they faced.